AnupN29/BasicsGit/README.md

 3. To show final version of the file in Head minus nth commit: git show HEAD~n: [filename]

-4. To show all files/folders affected by a commit statement: git ls-tree HEAD~n
+4. To get uniqueID of all files/folder at Head minus nth commit: git ls-tree HEAD~n // tree = folder and blob = file

 5. To see the final version of a file/folder with its uniqueId: git show [uniqueId]